lowkangxuan/lowkangxuan.github.io/blogs/3d-waterfall-diorama/index.md

 I will now be doing a breakdown on how I've made certain aspects of this diorama.

 ### Trees and Foliage
-As I was looking for a <mark>Forest</mark> theme for this diorama, multiple low-poly trees and mushrooms were modeled and textured using a single <mark>trimsheet</mark> with only flat colours.
+As I was looking for a <mark>Forest</mark> theme for this diorama, multiple low-poly trees and mushrooms were modeled and textured using a single <mark>texture atlas</mark> with only flat colours.

 <figure align = "center">
     <img src="./Trimsheet.png" alt="Model UV Screenshot" style="width:100%">